 Gear slings and ladders for technical climbing

-Ladders and gear slings are two pieces of equipment for various types of climbing.
-To help you choose a suitable model, they will be described in some detail here.
+Ladders and gear slings are two pieces of equipment made for various types of climbing.
+So, keep reading to find out what you need to look out for when choosing a model.

 A quick climb with the right ladder

 Ladders used as climbing aids have four to six steps: that is, loops to step on.
-They usually consist of light but highly robust tape material that you might recognize from dogbones.
+They usually consist of lightweight, yet highly durable webbing as found on dogbones.

-A ladder is mounted on an eyelet at the head end.
-You can attach it either directly to the belay point (hook) or on a freely-suspended hook (Fifi, Cliffhanger).
+A ladder needs to be attached via an eyelet at the head end, then you can either attach it directly to the anchor point (hook) or on a suspended hook (Fifi, Cliffhanger).

-Aside from the number of steps, pay attention to reinforcements or adjustability on the loops of the ladder.
+Aside from the number of steps, you should also pay attention to its reinforcements and the adjustability of the loops.
 This improves comfort during repeated use, such as on big walls.

-When making a purchase, pay close attention to how the gear sling is secured and re-hung.
-Models with a variety of dimensions are also available depending on the system!
+When purchasing a gear sling, you'll need to select a size, and you should pay close attention to how the gear sling is secured and re-hung.

-The number of non-locking carabiners and the padding are important, too.
-Some gear slings have a small, practical pocket for energy bars or other items.
+In addition, looking at both the number of non-locking carabiners that they can handle and the padding are important.
+Some gear slings even have a small, practical pocket for energy bars or other items.